Susser47/weather-cli/README.md

 # weather-cli
+Simple CLI application to get the weather directly from your terminal, no API key required.

 ## how to setup
 To setup the application there are two ways:
 1. manually write all of the commands present in the setup script